hebcal/hebcal-js/README.md

 ### Sun times

 Hebcal JS uses the [SunCalc](https://github.com/mourner/suncalc) JavaScript library to calculate sun times.
-They do not provide an accuracy claim, but I have found their times to be up to 3 minutes off from the accepted times.
+They do not provide an accuracy claim, but i have found their times to be up to 3 minutes off from the accepted times.
 Do not rely on Zemanim until the last moment!

 ### Finding location in browser

 Both scripts run on the exact same code, except for one thing.
 In the browser, Hebcal will attempt to set `Hebcal.defaultLocation` to the user's location using the [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation) API.
-The `Hebcal.onready` event is fired once the location has been obtained, or failed to be obtained.
+The `ready` event (see `Hebcal.events`) is fired once the location has been obtained, or failed to be obtained.

 This will cause any webpages with the Hebcal script to request the user's permission to view their location.
 If they deny it, the default location will be `[0, 0]`.

-To turn of this feature, use the `client.noloc.min.js` script instead of the usual `client.min.js` script.
+To turn off this feature, use the `client.noloc.min.js` script instead of the usual `client.min.js` script.
 The unminified version is `client.noloc.js`.

 ## `Hebcal`

 The global variable (if running in the browser) `Hebcal` is the entrypoint to Hebcal.
-It is a constructor returning an object represtenting a Hebrew year, and also has other useful properties.
+It is a constructor returning an object represtenting a Hebrew year, and also has many other properties.

 ```
 new Hebcal([year[, month]]);